 Now, in the case of Kanban, the rules are comparatively less restrictive.
 The principal rules are-

-Kanban is a flexible and an open methodology that can add rules as needed, borrowed from Scrum depending upon the requirement.
+In terms of Kanban overview, it is a flexible and open methodology that can add rules as needed, borrowed from Scrum depending upon the requirement.
 In Kanban, the focus is mainly on the flow and not on the timebox.
 This feature makes Kanban a very appealing choice to use with DevOps.

 Comparison of Scrum and Kanban

 Leverages as a change agent